Cryptogams ascend on North

 This year, my moss-and-lichen themed mural design was chosen by NSC's panelists as the winning concept.
-The design was inspired by the densely-colonized and graffittied asphalt slabs found around the campus's boggy terrain, as well as by NSC's mission to establish grounds for thriving new beginnings for its diverse, complex community.
+The design was inspired by the densely-colonized and graffittied asphalt slabs embedded in the campus's boggy terrain, as well as by NSC's mission to establish grounds for thriving new beginnings for its diverse, complex student community.

 To engage the students in cryptogam biology, I invited Bellingham mycologist Fred Rhoades to come lead the class on a campus cryptogam tour.
 As we peered through lenses, sketched, and talked with Fred about what we were seeing, we came to a common understanding about the significance of these organisms' presence in the landscape.
 We were primed for painting them larger than life!

 The mural measures 40' wide by 15' high.
 Turning the concept into reality was a bit of a stretch.

 There was a lovely grand opening when the mural and the semester were complete.
 Thank you to the incredible artists who so quickly made this vision come to life!